ClarkCC36/ML-PGO/README.md

           -Wno-error
 ```

-This step follows the AutoFDO-inspired approach [4] adapted for kernel-level PGO, using GCC''s `-fprofile-use` to feed collected execution counts back into the compiler.
+This step uses GCC''s `-fprofile-use` to feed collected execution counts back into the compiler.

 ### 5. Build Instrumented Application